perladvent/perldotcom/content/article/interview-trying-to-catch-paul-leonerd-evans.md

 ## Tell me a little about yourself and your background; whatever you feel comfortable sharing.

-Lets see -- I'm going to do this in reverse chronological order.
+Lets see—I'm going to do this in reverse chronological order.

 Currently I'm a self-employed contractor, splitting my time between Perl and other computery things, and electronics.
 Most of the jobs I've